dcasota/azure-scripts/README.md

 The download URL of VMware Photon OS 3.0 Rev2 is stored as default value in SoftwareToProcess.
 The optional script parameters have predefined values.
 After the script has finished, you find the VMware Photon OS HyperV Generation V2 image stored in your ResourceGroup.

 To make use of VMware Photon OS on Azure, the script first creates a temporary Windows VM.
 Inside that Windows VM the VMware Photon OS bits for Azure are downloaded from the VMware download location, the extracted VMware Photon OS .vhd is uploaded as Azure page blob and after the Generation V2 image has been created, the Windows VM is deleted.
-For the .vhd file upload as Azure page blob a sub script ```Upload-PhotonVhd-as-Blob.ps1``` is used.
-For study purposes the temporary VM created is Microsoft Windows Server 2019 on a Hyper-V Generation V2 virtual hardware.
+For study purposes the temporary VM created is Microsoft Windows Server 2019 on a Hyper-V Generation V2 virtual hardware using the offering Standard_E4s_v3.